silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/02_Common_Variables.md

 ## CurrentMember

-Returns the currently logged in [api:Member] instance, if there is one logged in.
+Returns the currently logged in [api:SilverStripe\Security\Member] instance, if there is one logged in.

 	:::ss
 	<% if $CurrentMember %>